 How to Take Care of Yourself Mid-Divorce During COVID-19

-Whether you are in the separation stages or deep into the divorce proceedings; whether you are parents of children or not; whether you live together or live separately, it is essential that you take extra time during the playing out of the pandemic to practice self-care and process your thoughts and feelings.
+Whether you are in the separation stages or deep into the divorce proceedings, whether you are parents of children or not, whether you live together or live separately, you must take extra time to practice self-care during the playing out of the pandemic and process your thoughts and feelings.

 Communicate with Children and Ex

-Be clear with your children (in an age-appropriate way) of what is happening, both in terms of the pandemic and in terms of the divorce.
-Remember that they are highly sensitive to energetic impressions that they feel without things necessarily be said, so acknowledge the fear and keep a positive tone of hope and appreciation for family at the center of every conversation, while remaining forthright.
+Be clear with your children (in an age-appropriate way) of what is happening, both in terms of the pandemic and the divorce.
+Remember that they are highly sensitive to energetic impressions that they feel without things necessarily be said, so acknowledge the fear and keep a positive tone of hope and appreciation for the family at the center of every conversation while remaining forthright.

-If you are living under the same roof as your ex, keep the lines of communication open and amiable while respecting each other’s need for ample space.
+If you live under the same roof as your ex, keep the lines of communication open and amiable while respecting each other’s need for ample space.
 Consider yourselves partners in the strictest sense of the word at this time, responsible for doing your part to make the operation function efficiently and without stress.
 Remember you are humans first, and safe and healthy humans at that.
-If you are not under the same room, continue open communication regarding the to-dos of the divorce, keeping the momentum going behind the scenes if not in court.
+If you are not in the same room, continue open communication regarding the divorce’s to-dos, keeping the momentum going behind the scenes if not in court.

-If you have children and are living under the same roof as your ex, create a parenting time schedule that will be for on- and off-duty times of the day.
-Work together to create a schedule that meets the needs of the children and your need for quality time with them and your own space.
+If you have children and are living under the same roof as your ex, create a parenting time schedule for on- and off-duty times of the day.
+Work together to create a schedule that meets the children’s needs and your need for quality time with them and your own space.

 Stay In Touch with your Lawyer

-Just because you are not able to physically meet does not mean that the process has to be frozen.
-Continue to be in contact with your lawyer and, as possible, scheduled joint meetings with your ex and their lawyer to keep the process moving forward.
+Just because you cannot physically meet does not mean that the process has to be frozen.
+Continue to contact your lawyer and, as possible, scheduled joint meetings with your ex and their lawyer to keep the process moving forward.